Self-Organized Bioelectricity via Collective Pump Alignment: Toward a Physical Origin of Chemiosmosis: Alignment polarity under symmetry-breaking field

-Finally, we investigate the effects of the volume difference $r_V$ using Eq.~(\ref{dqdt}), also by adding the term for backward reaction also included\footnote{For small $r_V$, $q$ can take large values ($-1\leq q\leq 1/r_V$), so that the backward reaction becomes non-negligible.
+We investigate the effect of the volume ratio $r_V$ using Eq.~(\ref{dqdt}), including a backward reaction term\footnote{For small $r_V$, $q$ can take large values ($-1\leq q\leq 1/r_V$), so that the backward reaction becomes non-negligible.
 Here we use a backward pumping rate, $\gamma^b=10^{-5}$.}.
-Is this case, there also exists a phase transition from the random state to the aligned state as $\alpha$ increases.
-Unlike the case $r_V=1$, however, by increasing $\alpha$ from the random state, the pump-alignment state first appears only in the inward direction (Fig.~\ref{fig4}).
-Upon further increase in $\alpha$, aligned states in both directions appear.
-In addition, as $r_V$ decreases, the transition line shifts toward smaller $\alpha$, and the flipping state is suppressed.
-The effect of $r_V<1$ is revealed by the self-consistent equation (see End Matter):
+In this case, the system still undergoes a phase transition from the random state to the aligned state as $\alpha$ increases, but the aligned state becomes asymmetric with respect to the pump direction.